Lifeni/i-show-you/README.md

 ## Introduction

+> **The application is in the testing stage, and the data structure and API design may change.
+Please do not store important data.**

 This is a web application for sharing text, code and other data, similar to Gist.

 - **🍺 Reasonable Feature**